What to Avoid During your Home Purchase

-Don't change banks or move finances around in your bank accounts.
-Your lending institution will instruct the submission of recent bank statements for all of your accounts: checking, savings, money market, and other liquid assets.
-To eliminate potential fraud, most lenders need thorough paperwork to document the source of all funds.
-No matter the reason, moving banks or transferring money could raise a red flag with your lender and impede your qualification process.
+Don't take your accounts to a new bank or move around your cash.
+While the lender considers your mortgage loan application, you will likely be asked to produce bank statements for recent months for your saving and checking accounts, money market funds and other liquid finances.
+To avoid potential fraud, most lending institutions need detailed paperwork to document the source of all funds.
+No matter the purpose, switching banks or transferring funds could raise a red flag with your lender and impede your approval process.

 Don't hand over earnest money directly to the seller in a FSBO (for sale by owner) purchase.
 As a rule, your good faith deposit is yours, not the seller's until the sale is final.
 The FSBO seller may not know that this good faith money must be used for your expenses at closing.
 A neutral party, like an attorney can hang onto your earnest money, or you may put it temporarily into a trust account until closing.
 The disposition of earnest money, if your home purchase fails, should be written in the contract with the seller.

 Carter Financial Solutions can answer questions about these "Don'ts" and many others.
 Give us a call at 866-840-8745 x2.